 Some lenders also let you double up your mortgage payments.
 This is similar to increasing your payment, however, it’s not permanent.
 You can choose to pay double your mortgage payments once or many times a year.

 The percentage that lenders let you prepay is different.
 For example, a lender with 10/10 prepayment privileges lets you make 10 percent lump sum payments and increase your regular monthly payments by 10 percent a year, while one with 20/20 prepayments lets you make 20 percent lump sum payments and increase your regular mortgage payments by 20 percent a year.

-If you have a $500,000 mortgage, with a 10/10 prepayment privilege, you could only make lump sum payment of $50,000 per year without incurring a penalty, while 20/20 prepayment privileges would allow you to make lump sum payments of up to $100,000 per year without a penalty.
-As you can see that’s a big difference, especially if your goal is to aggressively pay down your mortgage while rates are low, before rates rise in the future.
+If you have a $500,000 mortgage, with a 10/10 prepayment privilege, you could only make a lump sum payment of $50,000 per year without incurring a penalty, while 20/20 prepayment privileges would allow you to make lump sum payments of up to $100,000 per year without a penalty.
+As you can see that’s a big difference, especially if your goal is to aggressively pay down your mortgage while rates are low before rates rise in the future.